 Mas Oyama opened a small dojo in 1953.
 The dojo was located behind Rikkyo University, Tokyo.
 Nakamura switched styles and dojos in 1956, becoming one of Oyama’s first students.
 At the time Oyama taught elements of Goju-ryu, Shorei-ryu, and Kobayashi-ryu Karate, all styles he had learnt.

-Nakamura began teaching Karate at Camp Zama, a United States military base, Near Tokyo.
-He was the Chief Instructor at the camp until 1965.
+Nakamura began teaching Karate at Camp Zama, a United States military base Near Tokyo.
+He was the camp’s Chief Instructor until 1965.
+He also taught at Toho University.

 The Thais had said that Japanese Karate was dead.
 They issued a challenge to the Japanese, which Oyama accepted.
 He sent his three top students, Kenji Kurosaki, Nakamura, and Noboru Ozawa.
 The challenge took place at the Lumpinee Boxing Stadium, Bangkok, Thailand.
 The Japanese won two of the three fights.
-In his bout, Nakamura fought the Thai kickboxing champion, knocking him out.
+In his bout, Nakamura faced the Thai kickboxing champion and knocked him out.
 This made him a national hero back home in Japan.

 On 21 May 1965, Steve Arneil became the first person after Oyama to complete the 100-Man Kyokushin Challenge.
 The challenge was devised as the ultimate mental and physical test.
-On 15 October of that year, Nakamura became the next man to successfully complete the challenge.
+On 15 October of that year, Nakamura became the next man to complete the challenge successfully.

-By 1966 Nakamura had graduated from university, with a degree in Architecture.
-He was offered a position at the company, Daiichi, at a very good salary.
-However, much to the disappointment of his parents, he dreamed of travelling the world and teaching Karate.
+By 1966, Nakamura had graduated from university with a degree in Architecture.
+He was offered a position at Daiichi with an excellent salary.
+However, much to his parents’ disappointment, he dreamed of travelling the world and teaching Karate.

 On 5 April 1966, Nakamura got his wish.
 Oyama selected him to go to the United States to spread Kyokushin Karate.
 He became the first overseas Kyokushin Karate instructor in the country.

-By 1971 Kyokushin had begun to grow in the United States.
+By 1971, Kyokushin had begun to grow in the United States.
 Nakamura was now the recognised head of Kyokushin Karate in America.
-He had established the North American Kyokushin Karate headquarters, which had over 30 schools affiliated to it.
+He had established the North American Kyokushin Karate headquarters, which had over 30 affiliated schools.

-By 1974 Nakamura had been ranked to 6th Dan.
-Interest in Kyokushin had spread around the world.
+By 1974, Nakamura had been promoted to 6th Dan.
+Interest in Kyokushin had spread worldwide.
 There were many requests for instructors to conduct seminars.
 He and Shigeru Oyama (no relation to Mas Oyama) were sent to run a national training course in New Zealand.

-Nakamura made a momentous decision in 1976, by deciding to break ties with his mentor, Mas Oyama, and Kyokushin Karate.
+Nakamura made a momentous decision in 1976 to break ties with his mentor, Mas Oyama, and with Kyokushin Karate.
 This had been a very difficult decision for him.
 With the rapid growth of Kyokushin around the world, he felt something had been lost in the quality and in the teaching of the Karate style.

-Nakamura’s decision was not well received, back in the IKO headquarters in Japan.
-He had been seen by some as the heir apparent to Oyama and the Kyokushin empire.
+Nakamura’s decision was not well-received at the IKO headquarters in Japan.
+Some had seen him as the heir apparent to Oyama and the Kyokushin empire.
 He was vilified and defamed.
 Oyama had even wanted him banished from the martial arts world.

-Wanting a style of Karate that represented his own beliefs, Nakamura established his own style called Seido Juku Karate.
+Wanting a style of Karate that reflected his own beliefs, Nakamura established Seido Juku Karate.
 Seido means ‘Sincere Way‘.
-On 15 October 1976, he established the World Seido Karate Organisation.
+On 15th October 1976, he established the World Seido Karate Organisation.

-There was still a lot of resentment by some, towards Nakamura for leaving Kyokushin Karate.
-In February 1977 he was shot in a Manhattan parking lot.
-Luckily he survived the attack and persevered with building his Seido organisation.
+There was still a lot of resentment by some towards Nakamura for leaving Kyokushin Karate.
+However, he persevered with building his Seido organisation.
+Later that year, he gave a demo at Madison Square Garden with his students, Charles Martin and William Oliver.

-Through most of the 1980s, Nakamura worked hard at establishing Seido Karate.
-1989 saw the publication of his autobiography, ‘The Human Face of Karate: My Life, My Karate-do‘.
+For most of the 1980s, Nakamura worked hard to establish Seido Karate.
+In 1989, he published his autobiography, ‘The Human Face of Karate: My Life, My Karate-do‘.

-By 1996 Seido Karate had become established internationally.
-On 20 October Seido celebrated its 20th Anniversary at an event held at the Avery Fisher Hall, at the Lincoln Centre, New York.
-Nakamura received many congratulatory letters from people like Bill Clinton, Al Gore, Nelson Mandela, and Boutros Boutros-Ghali, in admiration and respect of what he had achieved with Seido Karate.
-At the event the 1st World Tournament also took place.
+By 1996, Seido Karate had become established internationally.
+On 20th October, Seido celebrated its 20th Anniversary at an event held at Avery Fisher Hall at Lincoln Centre, New York.
+Nakamura received many congratulatory letters from figures such as Bill Clinton, Al Gore, Nelson Mandela, and Boutros Boutros-Ghali, expressing admiration and respect for what he had achieved with Seido Karate.
+At the event, the 1st World Tournament also took place.

 Nakamura’s son, Akira, who had started learning Seido Karate from an early age, began teaching at the Seido Hombu in 1996.

-2006 saw Seido Karate celebrate its 30th Anniversary.
+In 2006, Seido Karate celebrated its 30th Anniversary.
 A five-day international event was held to commemorate the event.

-Between 22 October to 2 November 2012, Hurricane Sandy, one of the deadliest superstorms on record, hit the eastern coast of the United States.
+Between 22nd October and 2nd November 2012, Hurricane Sandy, one of the deadliest superstorms on record, hit the eastern coast of the United States.
 It led to power cuts in the New York area.
 However, Nakamura’s students still practised at the dojo, which had no heat or electricity.

-2012 also saw Nakamura and his son, Akira, travel to Japan, to celebrate the 20th anniversary of the Seido Aichi branch.
+In 2012, Nakamura and his son, Akira, also travelled to Japan to celebrate the 20th anniversary of the Seido Aichi branch.
 The trip also included a visit to the Atsuta Jingu shrine in Nagoya.
 They were granted special permission to present Seido to the Budo God of the shrine.

 At the shrine, Tadashi Nakamura promoted Akira Nakamura to 8th Dan.
 He presented Akira with a ceremonial belt that he had worn 35 years before.